byu-transpolab/ceen565/docs/01-intro.md

   - IPF is not guaranteed to progressively converge.
 Meaning, it is possible to get stuck in a loop where the successive change between iterations does not get smaller.
 It is important to set a maximum number of iterations.
-In our example, a tolerance of `1e10` would be reached after one iteration, but a tolerance of `1e16` could never be achieved.
+  - IPF can work in any number of dimensions.
+A two-dimensional matrix is easy to visualize and works as a good example, but that's by no means an upper limit.
+  Just keep repeating.
   - If a cell in a seed matrix has a zero value, all successive iterations will have zero.
 If the seed table has a structural zero, keep it in.
 Otherwise, you might want to consider overriding the value with a small number.